 It’s about knowing what we’re doing and how.
 We must be applying the factors.
 People get settled into a certain practice they like.
 They find a technique and that’s what they want to do, and it brings them to a certain level of concentration and insight.
 Some may stagnate at some middle level of concentration or maybe they can it sit there for a couple hours even, but they’re not developing profound wisdom and they’re not developing profound concentration.
 We need to know what kind of practices do what for us.

 Audience: How is the candle practice any different?
 How is visualizing the melting of the candle eliminating the ego?
 How is that vipassana?

 The candle practice is a particular one which uses all of these factors in a pretty nice way, and you could have some experiences related to it.
-That practice is my own, so take it with a grain of salt.
+That practice is my own, so take it with a grain of salt if you would like.
 It is definitely not the only practice we should do, and again when we say the candle is melting away, we are not saying that the ego is being eliminated.
-We are saying that its being put to rest, and the flame is the only thing left, right now.
+We are saying that it is being put to rest, and the flame is the only thing left, right now.
 You can have an experience outside of the nominal mind, on different levels of the Tree of Life, but it doesn't mean you have eliminated your ego.